You’re committed to getting your finances on track and know that budgeting is a big part of that.

 When you are first starting to budget then there is a lot of work you have to put in upfront.

-The most important thing about your budget is making sure you use realistic numbers.
+The most important thing about your budget is making sure you use realistic numbers and use an easy to use budgeting app.

 The way to use realistic numbers is to go back through your previous spending and add it all up.